The End(s) of Analysis: Last Words, And the Work of the Drive in their Beyond

 Readings will include:

-Edition of the Complete Psychological Works of Sigmund Freud.
-Vol. IX: 209-254.
+Standard Edition of the Complete Psychological Works of Sigmund Freud.
+Vol.

 Faculty: Christopher Meyer, PhD, Analyst of the School

-Location: Online and in Los Angeles at the Maple Counseling Center
+Location: Online and in Los Angeles / Beverly Hills

 This course is approved by the Medical Board of California to train Research Psychoanalysts and by the California Psychological Association to provide Continuing Education Units for Licensed Psychologists.
 This course is approved by the Board of Behavioral Sciences to provide Continuing Education Units for Marriage and Family Therapists and Psychiatric Social Workers.
 LSP maintains responsibility for this program and its content.